-In March of 2010, the Board of Directors of the Foundation established a deferred 457 compensation plan for the Foundation's Chief Executive Officer (the "officer").
+The Foundation has established a deferred 457 compensation plan for the Foundation's Chief Executive Officer (the "Officer").
 Contributions to the plan vest at 20 percent per year and are fully vested after five years.
 This is an unfunded plan in which any amounts due or payable pursuant to the terms of the plan will be paid from the general assets of the Foundation.
 The Officer may make contributions up to the maximum amount allowed by law.
 There are no legal obligations for the Foundation to make any contributions to this plan.

-NOTE K - NET ASSETS
+NOTE J - NET ASSETS

-Temporarily restricted net assets were released from restriction as a result of actions of the Foundation and/or passage of time for the years ended June 30, 2014 and 2013 as follows:
+Temporarily restricted net assets were released from restriction as a result of actions of the Foundation and/or passage of time for the years ended June 30, 2015 and 2014 as follows: